 GameIndustry.ph

 As of May 2024, while the official PlayStation website supports the Philippines, the country is still not supported on the PlayStation Network.
-Consequently, any PC port of PlayStation games that requires PSN cannot be digitally purchased in the Philippines.
+Any PC port of PlayStation games that require PSN cannot be digitally purchased in the Philippines.
+However, games with optional PSN linking, such as Helldivers 2, can be purchased since June 14, 2025.

 Country registration